-You can identify a servo if the autopilot is not engaged and no flight is active.
+You can identify a servo if the autopilot is not engaged and no flight is active (check that airspeed is reading "0").

 In order to identify a servo (assign its function), only one servo is allowed to be connected.
 Please temporarily disconnect all other servos.
-Once you have a single servo connected you can use the "identify bank or pitch servo" functions.
+Once you have a single servo connected you can use the "identify bank, pitch or yaw servo" functions.